plumshum/server/README.md

 This is a MERN project from a Youtube Tutorial :D
 Link to project: https://www.youtube.com/watch?v=K8YELRmUb5o

-### DAY 1: Understanding MERN Stack and Setting up the Backend Server and Configurations
+### DAY 1: Understanding MERN Stack and Setting up the Backend Server and Configurations, and Data Modeling

 MERN Stack: MongoDB, Express, React, Node.js